 When this selection is enabled and function codes are contained within the scanned data, the scanner transmits the function code to the terminal.
-Charts of these function codes are provided in Supported Interface Keys starting on page 9-3.
+Charts of these function codes are provided in "ASCII Conversion Chart (Code Page 1252)" on page A-3 starting on page A-3.
 When the scanner is in keyboard wedge mode, the scan code is converted to a key code before it is transmitted.
 Default = Enable.